 On its policies maps the Local Plan allocates particular areas of land for development and designates other areas to be protected from development.
 It also includes a set of policies to guide the location and nature of development.

-Adopted Local Plan appendices
+Adopted Wycombe District Local Plan documents

-Adopted Local Plan policy maps
+Local Plan policy maps

 The Local Plan policy maps show the geographic extents of the policies contained within the Delivery and Site Allocations Plan.
 They are modified by the policy map changes included within the adopted Wycombe District Local Plan.
 They also include policies from the revoked Local Plan and Core Strategy.